Electron-boson spectral density functions of cuprates obtained from optical spectra via machine learning

 \section{Introduction}

-Electron-phonon spectral density (or glue) function ($\alpha^2F(\omega)$) is a very important physical quantity for understanding superconductivity in the conventional Bardeen-Cooper-Schrieffer (BCS) superconductors\cite{carbotte:1990}.
+Electron-phonon spectral density (EPSD) function [$\alpha^2F(\omega)$] is a very important physical quantity for understanding superconductivity in the conventional Bardeen-Cooper-Schrieffer (BCS) superconductors\cite{carbotte:1990}.
 Here, $\alpha$ represents the coupling constant between an itinerant electron and the force-mediating phonon and $F(\omega)$ represents the phonon spectrum.
 Therefore, this quantity can carry information on the pairing interaction for forming the Cooper pairs.
-The glue function of Pb is obtained by using experimental techniques including optical spectroscopy and a theoretical method\cite{mcmillan:1965,farnworth:1976,tomlinson:1976}.
-The glue functions of Pb obtained by using different experimental spectroscopic techniques and theoretical method agree with each other and provide the correct superconducting transition temperature ($T_c$) of Pb, indicating that the phonons play the role of pairing glue for forming the Cooper pairs\cite{farnworth:1974}.
+The EPSD function of Pb is obtained by using experimental techniques including optical spectroscopy and a theoretical method\cite{mcmillan:1965,farnworth:1976,tomlinson:1976}.
+The EPSD functions of Pb obtained by using different experimental spectroscopic techniques and theoretical method agree with each other and provide the correct superconducting transition temperature ($T_c$) of Pb, indicating that the phonons play the role of pairing glue for forming the Cooper pairs\cite{farnworth:1974}.